lbc-team/foundry-book-in-chinese/src/reference/cli/forge/snapshot.md

           Print help (see a summary with '-h')

 Test options:
-      --debug <TEST_FUNCTION>
+      --debug [<DEPRECATED_TEST_FUNCTION_REGEX>]
-          Run a test in the debugger.
+          Run a single test in the debugger.

-          The argument passed to this flag is the name of the test function you want to run, and it works the same as --match-test.

-          If more than one test matches your specified criteria, you must add additional filters until only one test is found (see --match-contract and --match-path).

           The matching test will be opened in the debugger regardless of the outcome of the test.

           If the matching test is a fuzz test, then it will open the debugger on the first failure case.
 If the fuzz test does not fail, it will open the debugger on the last fuzz case.

-          For more fine-grained control of which fuzz case is run, see forge run.
+      --flamegraph
+          Generate a flamegraph for a single test.
+Implies `--decode-internal`.

+          A flame graph is used to visualize which functions or operations within the smart contract are consuming the most gas overall in a sorted manner.

+      --flamechart
+          Generate a flamechart for a single test.
+Implies `--decode-internal`.

+          A flame chart shows the gas usage over time, illustrating when each function is called (execution order) and how much gas it consumes at each point in the timeline.

+      --decode-internal [<DEPRECATED_TEST_FUNCTION_REGEX>]
+          Identify internal functions in traces.

+          This will trace internal functions and decode stack parameters.

+          Parameters stored in memory (such as bytes or arrays) are currently decoded only when a single function is matched, similarly to `--debug`, for performance reasons.

       --gas-report
           Print a gas report